DorotaZielinska/dorotazielinska-page/README.md

 ## Description

 Soon will be here my other website of my portfolio.
-Still I am working on form in Contact and About site.
+Still I am working on form in Contact and About site, and in Clock the Hand of Houers.

 ## Technologies: